 “…MKG’s Director of Appraisals, Tabitha Doby, and her team have efficiently valued over 250 works from our collection, both for donation and insurance purposes. . . .
 MKG continually provides their assistance in a timely and efficient manner, including time sensitive donation appraisals for IRS purposes.
 MKG enjoys an excellent rapport with our curatorial staff as well as with the major museums and galleries which we support.” – Michael Klein, Private Collector

 Liana Schwaitzberg, M.A., I.S.A.

 Liana Dora Schwaitzberg comes to MKG Art Management with extensive experience in appraising and valuation services, collection management, logistics and market research within the fine art world.
-She received her Bachelor of Arts degree in Art History from The George Washington University, a Master of Arts Degree in Visual Arts Administration from New York University and a Master of Arts degree in History of Art from The Courtauld Institute of Art in London, UK.
+Born in Cambridge, England, Liana grew up across the Midwest and East Coast of the United States.
+She received her Bachelor of Arts degree in Art History from The George Washington University, a Master of Arts Degree in Visual Arts Administration from New York University, and a Master of Arts degree in History of Art from The Courtauld Institute of Art in London, UK.

 Josephine Hill, M.A.

 Josephine Hill comes to MKG with strong art collection management and event planning skills.
 Born and reared in San Antonio, TX, Josephine earned her Bachelor of Arts degree in Art History from Rhodes College in Memphis, TN and her Master of Arts Degree in Art Business from Sotheby’s Institute of Art in New York.
 She also completed her Certificate of Appraisal Studies at NYU School of Professional Studies and her Certificate of Interior Design from New York School of Interior Design.